openstack-archive/tripleo-specs/specs/policy/squads.rst

 ------

 The list tends to be dynamic over the cycles, depending on which topics the team is working on.

-Here's a proposal for Ocata:
+The list below is subject to change as squads change.

 +-------------------------------+----------------------------------------------------------------------------+
 | Squad                         | Description                                                                |